gvwilson/sdxpy/src/ftp/index.md

 the "derive and override" approach we've seen before;
 they're just two more tools in a software designer's toolbox.
 {: .continue}

+## Chunking {: #ftp-chunk}

+Our latest server reads data exactly once using `self.request.recv(CHUNK_SIZE)` with `CHUNK_SIZE` set to 1024.
+If the client sends more than a kilobyte of data, our server will ignore it.
+This can result in [%g deadlock "deadlock" %] because the server is trying to send its reply while the client is still trying to send the rest of the message.
+Increasing the size of the [%g buffer "buffer" %] used to store the incoming message won't make this problem go away: the client (or a malicious attacker) could always send more data than we have allowed for.

+Instead,
+we need to modify the server so that it keeps reading data until there is nothing left to read.
+Each time the `handle` method shown below goes around the loop, it tries to read another kilobyte.
+If it gets that much,
+it appends it to `data` and tries again.
+If it gets less than a kilobyte, we have reached the end of the transmission and can return the result:

+[% inc file="server_chunk.py" keep="class" %]

+We can modify the client to send data in chunks as well, but we handle this a little differently.
+Each call to `conn.send` in the function below tries to send all of the remaining data.
+The value returned by the function call tells us how many bytes were actually sent.
+If that number gets us to the end of the data we're sending, the function can exit the loop.
+If not,
+it adds the number of bytes send to `total` so that it knows where to start sending the next time around:

+[% inc file="client_chunk.py" keep="send" %]

+While we're here,
+we might as well write a function to create a socket:

+[% inc file="client_chunk.py" keep="make" %]

+and another to wait for the acknowledgment from the server:
+{: .continue}

+[% inc file="client_chunk.py" keep="receive" %]

+The main program is then:
+{: .continue}

+[% inc file="client_chunk.py" keep="main" %]

+When we run the client and server, the client prints:

+[% inc file="client_chunk.out" %]

+and the server prints
+{: .continue}

+[% inc file="server_chunk.out" %]

+## Testing {: #ftp-test}

+Testing single-process command-line applications is hard enough.
+To test a client-server application like the one above we have to start the server, wait for it to be ready, then run the client, and then shut down the server if it hasn't shut down by itself.
+It's easy to do this interactively, but automating it is difficult because there's no way to tell how long to wait before trying to talk to the server and no easy way to shut the server down.

+A partial solution is to use a [%g mock_object "mock object" %] ([%x mock %]) in place of a real network connection so that we can test each part of the application independently.
+To start,
+let's refactor our server's `handle` method so that it calls `self.debug` instead of printing directly:

+[% inc file="logging_handler.py" keep="class" omit="debug" %]

+The `debug` method takes any number of arguments and passes them to `print`:
+{: .continue}

+[% inc file="logging_handler.py" keep="debug" %]

+The `handle` method in this class relies on the `self.request` object created by the framework to send and receive data.
+We can create a testable server by deriving a class from `LoggingHandler` that inherits the `handle` method (which is the part we want to test) but creates a mock `request` object and overrides the `debug` method so that it doesn't print logging messages:

+[% inc file="test_server.py" keep="handler" %]

+Notice that we *don't* upcall the constructor of `LoggingHandler` in the constructor of `MockHandler`.
+If we did,
+we would trigger a call to the constructor of `BaseRequestHandler`, which would then be upset because we haven't defined a host or a port.
+{: .continue}

+The class we use to create our mock `request` object needs three things:

+1. A constructor that records the data we're going to pretend to have received over a socket and does whatever other setup is needed.

+2. A `recv` method with the same signature as the real object's `recv` method.

+3. A `sendall` method whose signature matches that of the real thing as well.

+The whole class is:

+[% inc file="test_server.py" keep="request" %]

+With it, we can now write unit tests like this:

+[% inc file="test_server.py" keep="test" %]

+The key to our approach is the notion of [%i "fidelity (in testing)" %][%g test_fidelity "fidelity" %][%/i%]: how close is what we test to what we use in production?
+In an ideal world they are exactly the same, but in cases like this it makes sense to sacrifice a little fidelity for testability's sake.

 ## Summary {: #ftp-summary}